I want to go to South America for 6 months but which language should I focus on - Portuguese or Spanish?

 here's a map to show you what's spoken where:

 Spanish is spoken in the MOST South American countries (it's also a second language in Brazil) .
-Just remember this Portuguese phrase: Você fala espanhol? over 7 years ago
+Just remember this Portuguese phrase: Você fala espanhol? almost 8 years ago

 Spanish for sure, unless you're planning on spending shit loads of time in Brazil. over 7 years agoAnswered by Jarrod via Travellr.com